What Causes Police Checks To Get Delayed?

 Will A Criminal Record Cause Delays?

-If you already expect that your national police certificate will contain details of your criminal record, there are some reasons why the results might be delayed.
+If you already expect that your national police check will contain details of your criminal record, there are some reasons why the results might be delayed.

 If you are wondering about a delay with your criminal record, the following are possible causes: